 While sources in the past have pointed to a number of strategics — those in the business of data, information or survey-making — that could make logical suitors for Press Ganey, the company’s management team had a preference for a sponsor trade, a fifth source told Buyouts.

-The winning consortium accelerated the process by sufficiently distinguishing themselves early on in terms of their desire to own Press Ganey and ability to move quickly, this source said.
+The winning consortium accelerated the process by sufficiently distinguishing itself early on with its desire to own Press Ganey and its ability to move quickly, this source said.

 Generally speaking, Press Ganey is considered a well-known company, with the PE community having gotten to know the asset over the years through past transactions and its 15 months as a public company.

-EQT in October 2016 bought Press Ganey for approximately $2.35 billion, ending the company’s short time as a public company and representing one of EQT’s largest bets in history at the time.
+EQT in October 2016 bought Press Ganey for approximately $2.35 billion, ending the company’s short time as a public company and representing one of EQT’s largest bets at the time.

-The evolution of its product portfolio contributed to the transformation of the company’s go-to-market approach, as Press Ganey now offers customers an enterprise solution offering various products, as opposed to a pay-per-survey model.
+The evolution of its product portfolio contributed to the transformation of the company’s go-to-market approach, as Press Ganey now offers customers an enterprise solution of various products, as opposed to a pay-per-survey model.

 Vestar Capital initially took Press Ganey public in May 2015, raising approximately $235 million.

 Vestar in January 2008 purchased the company from American Securities for an undisclosed price.
-American Securities purchased Press Ganey for more than $100 million in October 2003, according to a source close to the transaction at that time.
+For its part, American Securities purchased Press Ganey for more than $100 million in October 2003, according to a source close to the transaction at that time.

-Representatives of EQT and Ares declined to comment, while those with Leonard Green did not return requests for comment.
+Representatives of EQT and Ares declined to comment.
+Leonard Green did not respond to requests for comment.